9889AdeebaRashid/OMDENA_ALGERIA_PROJECT/README.md

 The prediction of relative humidity is a challenging task because of its nonlinear nature.
 The machine learning-based prediction strategies have attained significant attention in tackling a broad class of challenging nonlinear and complex problems.
 The random forest algorithm is a well-proven machine learning algorithm due to its ease of training and implementation, as it requires minimal preprocessing.
 The random forest algorithm has hitherto not been employed for estimating air quality parameters, such as relative humidity.
 In this study, the random forest approach is implemented to estimate the relative humidity as a function

+In the first project I predicted the temperature and humidity by replacing the values
+* the first step I predicted the temperature based on humidity and other factors such as precipitation, wind speed, etc.
+* the second step I predicted humidity based on temperature and other factors like precipitation, wind speed, etc.